phalcon-orphanage/docs/en/tutorial-base.md

 <a name='conclusion'></a>
 ## Conclusion
-This is a very simple tutorial and as you can see, it's easy to start building an application using Phalcon.
-The fact that Phalcon is an extension on your web server has not interfered with the ease of development or features available.
-We invite you to continue reading the manual so that you can discover additional features offered by Phalcon!
+As you can see, it's easy to start building an application using Phalcon.
+The fact that Phalcon runs from an extension has significantly reduced the footprint of our project as well as given it a significant performance boost.

+If you are ready to learn more check out the [Rest Tutorial](/[[language]]/[[version]]/tutorial-rest) next.